900 Words | Approximately 5 Minutes Read | Last Modified on December 31, 2018

 Bioinformatics software development and reproducible research

-I also work on Dynamic Statistical Comparison, a statistical benchmarking framework (with Matthew Stephens).
+I also work on Dynamic Statistical Comparison, a statistical benchmarking framework (with Matthew Stephens and others in Stephens Lab).
 DSC is an attempt to change the way that researchers perform statistical comparisons of methods.
 Currently, methods comparisons are usually performed by the research group that developed one of the methods, which almost inevitably favors that method.
 Furthermore, performing these kinds comparisons is incredibly time-consuming, requiring careful familiarization with software implementing the methods, and the creation of pipelines and scripts for running and comparing them.
 In fast-moving fields such as in genomics, new methods or software updates appear so frequently that comparisons are out of date, unless can be easily extended to incorporate new developments.
 We have developed the DSC system to aid in efficient statistical comparisons.
 The system, when properly used, ensures reproducibility, and facilitates sharing, adaptation and extension of existing statistical comparisons for new method development projects.
 DSC is particularly well-suited to run methods implemented in R and Python, the two predominant interactive programming languages in scientific research.
 DSC also provides support for experiments that combine R and Python.

 Prior to research described on this page I have worked on statistical methodology and software development for gene-mapping of rare variants in human genome, using linkage and association study designs.
 Please find in here a list of my past research projects.